 Donohue has had extensive experience in assisting clients with evaluating and mitigating digester foaming problems caused by a range of factors.
 Donohue utilized this knowledge and experience while serving on the Project Subcommittee for this WERF project.
 In this role one of our senior process engineers, along with fellow Project Subcommittee members, provided quality reviews throughout the project’s activities including development of the project’s final report.

 Low Level Phosphorus Removal

 The Wisconsin Department of Natural Resources has begun state-wide implementation of water-quality based effluent limits (WQBELs) for phosphorus.
 A great deal of debate has focused on the appropriate technology to achieve an effluent limit of 0.075 to 0.1 mg/L. Initial discussions focused on high energy use, high capital membrane systems, but other technologies were theoretically possible to achieve these limits.
-Donohue arranged for a no-rental cost testing of tertiary disc filter technology for six communities in 2013 and 2014.
+Donohue arranged for a no-rental cost testing of tertiary disc filter technology for six communities.
 Testing indicated that the tertiary filters could achieve effluent levels below 0.075 mg/L at 20 to 30% of the capital and operating cost of comparable membrane filtration technologies.